What are the British Arts Awards?

 Competitors gaining an Honours mark in the prelims will go through to the semi-finals.

-After all the regional semi-finals have taken place, only the highest three marks for solos and duets and highest two marks for groups, nationally in each age group and section, go to the London finals.
+After all the regional semi-finals have taken place, only the highest 3, sometimes 4 marks for solos and duets and highest marks for groups, nationally in each age group and section, go to the London finals.
 It sounds complicated, but you get used to it!

 Miss Hollie’s Top Tips for your British Arts Awards Entries